 End Function

-Here are the specified fractions which can be typed in smaller characters after the VBA code runs.
+Here is the list of specified fractions which can be typed in smaller characters after running the VBA code.

 Download Practice Workbook